iskolbin/lic/README.md

 line( xs, ys, err[, abxs ])
 -------------------------

-Evaluate interpolators coeffitients using linear approximations with maximal absolute error `err`.
+Evaluate linear interpolators coeffitients with maximal absolute error not greater than `err`.
 Arguments `xs` must be monotonous, `ys` is any nonnan numbers array.
 Also you can pass output array.

 fline( x0, dx, ys, err[, abxs ])